-There are over 3,500 O&G businesses in Malaysia comprising international oil companies, independents, services and manufacturing companies that support the needs of the O&G value chain both domestically and regionally.
-Many major global machinery & equipment (M&E) manufacturers have set up bases in Malaysia to complement home-grown M&E companies, while other Malaysian oil and gas companies are focused on key strategic segments such as marine, drilling, engineering, fabrication, offshore installation and operations and maintenance (O&M).
+In implementing these policies, Malaysia has in recent years created a vibrant ecosystem which offers competitive rates and skilled manpower to support the growth of the upstream and downstream sectors.
+Overall, there are over 3,500 O&G businesses in the country comprising international oil companies, independents, services and manufacturing companies which support the needs of the O&G value chain both domestically and regionally.
+Many major global machinery and equipment (M&E) manufacturers have also set up bases in Malaysia to complement home-grown M&E companies, while other Malaysian oil and gas companies are focused on key strategic segments such as marine, drilling, engineering, fabrication, offshore installation, and operations and maintenance (O&M).

 Meanwhile, the declining global crude oil price which began in June 2014 has triggered a wave of cost reduction strategies/tactics among upstream businesses.
 Global oil and gas companies slashed capital expenditures by about 40 percent, and projects that were not profitable were either cancelled or deferred.
 As the Malaysia Regulator for the O&G industry, PETRONAS has introduced many cost-cutting measures such as CORAL 2.0, and it also encourages mergers & acquisitions.
 Indeed, in this ‘new normal’ of low oil price environment, O&G companies have to prepare themselves by optimising operations, improving efficiency, and reducing costs so as to sustain profitability.